Vikki Blanche: Career

-Blanche's passion for acting began when she was around eight years old.
-She made her television debut in the 1983 ABC children's series Home.
-The following year, Blanche appeared alongside Bill Hunter and David Cameron in the nine-part ABC drama series The Keepers.
+Blanche made her television debut in the 1983 ABC children's series Home.
+Blanche played Billie, who she said "knew what she wanted and what she believed in and was good at organising what the others should do."
+The following year, she appeared alongside Bill Hunter and David Cameron in the nine-part ABC drama series The Keepers.
 The show focuses on the lives of Fisheries and Wildlife officers in a small community.
-Blanche plays Kim, daughter of Catherine Wilkin's Aggie French.
-She also guested in The Young Doctors.
+Blanche plays Kim, the daughter of Aggie French (Catherine Wilkin).
+She also had a six week guest stint as a doctor's daughter in The Young Doctors.
 Blanche graduated from the National Theatre in November 1984.

 Blanche's breakthrough role was that of Julie Robinson in the soap opera Neighbours.
 Blanche admitted to not taking the audition seriously, as she had only just graduated from school and did not think she would win the role.
 She was cast in December 1984, started filming in January 1985, and made her debut in the first episode on 18 March 1985.
-Neighbours initially focussed on three households, and the cast was made up of new, young actors and well-known veterans.
 Margaret Koppe of TV Radio Extra described Blanche's character as complex.
 Julie appears to be helpful and caring, but she often interferes and schemes.
 Marie McNamara of The Age praised Blanche for her performance, while a reporter for the Aberdeen Press and Journal said she made Julie "one of the most popular characters in the Australian soap."
-Blanche dated her co-star David Clencie during her time in the serial and the couple lived together for six months.
-After seven months playing Julie, Blanche left Neighbours before the end of her contract.
+Blanche had a relationship with her co-star David Clencie during her time in the serial, and the couple lived together for six months.
+After seven months of playing Julie, Blanche chose to leave Neighbours before the end of her contract.
 She admitted that she did not want to stay in the same role for a long time and end up typecast.
+When the character was reintroduced in 1992, the role was recast to Julie Mullins.